 The outcome of using this new module is the total removal of

-unsecure spreadsheets floating around, controlled and audited access to
+unsecured spreadsheets floating around, controlled and audited access

 specific rows (minimal knowledge and minimal disclosure) of data, and

 solution to a big problem.
 Because we are using a serious database for

 backend storage and because we don’t license by users, administrators

 secrets, you can store an unlimited amount of information accessed by

 unlimited number of users and administrators for no extra cost if you

 own RPM or ERPM.

 But I already have a Secure